JohnsonMa-nexplore/dev-script/README.md

 1. Create a local docker postgres container
 1. Migrate the database using migration files from Minerva

+## `database/mina-db-clone`

+### Core Feature:

+1. Create dump of database on public environment
+1. Restore the dump to development namespace

 ## `github/helper`

 > This is a NPM package, run `npm i`